-The reservation fee secures the home for 30 days.
+The reservation fee secures the home for approximately 70 days (This will be confirmed as the reservation expiry date on your reservation form).
 If you buy the home, the fee will be taken off the final amount you pay on completion.
-If you do not buy the home, the fee is refundable depending on reservation terms.
+If you do not buy the home, the fee is partially refundable.